Preferans: Scoring system

 Leningrad scoring is similar to Sochi scoring.
 All dump and whist scores are doubled when writing down scores, but not the pool scores.
 However, the pool scores are doubled at the end of the game before calculating its outcome.

 A third scheme is called Rostov scoring.
 It differs from Sochi scoring in that the dump penalties for whisters in case the defenders do not win enough tricks are halved.
 Moreover, dump points are not used.
 Instead of losing a dump point, a player pays 5 whist points to each opponent, resulting in the same overall result.

 A common condition for ending the game is that each player must have reached a certain target score in pool points.
 A player who wins more pool points than that target score performs an operation known as American aid.
 The surplus pool points are transferred to the player with the greatest number of pool points among those who have not yet reached the target score.
 The receiving player pays for this with ten times as many whist points, i.e. the equivalent amount.
 If necessary, this procedure is repeated with another player.
-If this is not possible because all players have reached the target score (and the game is over), the player reduces his or her dump accordingly to make sure that the pool points can be ignored in the final reckoning.
+If this is not possible because all players have reached the target score (and the game is over), the player reduces their dump accordingly to make sure that the pool points can be ignored in the final reckoning.